MicrosoftDocs/azure-devops-docs/docs/package/get-started-maven.md

 ms.date: 09/01/2017
 ---

-# Get started with Maven Package Management in Team Services and TFS
+# Get started with Maven Package Management in VSTS and TFS

 ## Before you start
 This guide assumes you've already set up Package Management.
 You can check out how to install and license the extension in the